GerritForge/events-gcloud-pubsub/src/main/resources/Documentation/config.md

 :   Optional.
 Name of the GCloud PubSub topic for stream events. events-gcloud-pubsub plugin exposes
     all stream events under this topic name.
     Default: gerrit

+`plugin.events-gcloud-pubsub.sendStreamEvents`
+:   Whether to send stream events to the `streamEventsTopic` topic.
+    Default: false